loading min read

 DC has enacted an emergency act decoupling from major OBBB tax provisions.
 Learn what this means for taxpayers.

 On Dec.
-3, 2025, the District of Columbia (DC) Legislature enacted DC Act 26-214 (Opens a new window)(Act) to decouple from significant tax provisions of the One Big Beautiful Bill Act (OBBB) with immediate effect.
+3, 2025, the District of Columbia (DC) Legislature enacted DC Act 26-214 (PDF) (Opens a new window)(Act) to decouple from significant tax provisions of the One Big Beautiful Bill Act (OBBB) with immediate effect.
 It was enacted without Mayor Muriel Bowser’s signature and will remain in effect for 90 days, until March 3, 2026.
 A follow-up temporary bill currently in the DC Legislature would temporarily extend the Act’s provisions, if passed.

 Decoupling provisions